 There are many factors that must be considered when building a home, and a modular home is no exception.
 No modular home is 100% modular, and as a result, pricing estimates can vary from builder to builder.
 Below however, is a list of factors that will likely remain unchanged whether you build a modular home or a traditional stick-built home.
 Site preparation will typically be priced similarly for each type of construction.
 Once the site work and foundation are completed, the remaining work (i.e. the house itself) is referred to as the sill-plate up.

 Clearing your lot of trees is one of the very first steps that needs to be taken when building a new home.
 Depending on what kind of trees you have and how many there are, these costs can add up.
-However, there will rarely be a difference between the site clearing necessary done for a modular home as opposed to s stick-built home.
-They both will take up the same amount of space.
-For example a 4,000 sq ft home will require the same amount of clearing for both types of construction.
+However, there will rarely be a difference between the site clearing done for a modular home as opposed to a stick-built home.
+Both will take up the same amount of space.
+For example, a 4,000 sq ft home will require the same amount of clearing for both types of construction.

 Minimal Difference Between Modular and Traditional Construction for Site Clearing

 Excavation and site grading is one of the most variable pricing aspects to consider when building a home.
 This is because there are many factors that go into preparing a lot for a foundation, therefore the cost can difference can be dramatic.
 The main factor is always the type of land you are building on.
 A flat lot without boulders underground or above ground will always be less expensive to excavate.
 If the property is comprised of ledge, rock, clay or hardpan; costs can increase dramatically.